doganfurkan/basic-notes/README.md

 ### For Firefox

-It is not supported yet.
+Coming soon to Firefox Add-ons Store.

 ### For Safari

-I don't own a Mac, so I can't test it.
+I don't have a Mac, so I can't test it.
 If you have one, please let me know if it works.

 ## Usage